 Large exchanges and financial services providers such as Unchained Capital rely on industry best practices such as 100% cold-storage, multisig, and multi-factor identity verification.
-Unfortunately, it’s been challenging for individuals to achieve this same level of security and reliability for themselves.
+Unfortunately, it’s been challenging for individuals and smaller businesses to achieve this same level of security and reliability for themselves.

 That changes today.
 We are excited to announce the release of our new vault product.
 Unchained vaults make these best practices accessible to individuals, small funds & businesses through our easy to use website.
 All you need to get started is a hardware wallet (or two!).